 - We provide a range of professional services for children, adolescents and families.

 AEDC provides evidence-based early intervention programs following Australian Government’s ‘Guidelines for Good Practice’.
-There’s a huge range of interventions for ASD; from behaviour based (e.g. Applied Behaviour Analysis) to development based intervention approaches and combined intervention approaches (e.g. Early Start Denver Model).
+There are a huge range of interventions for ASD; from behaviour based (e.g. Applied Behaviour Analysis) to development based intervention approaches and combined intervention approaches (e.g. Early Start Denver Model).

 Our experienced therapists are able to work with your child, their strengths and areas needing support, beyond their diagnoses.
 We aim to empower parents to better engage and teach your child, and collaborate with childcare centres and other professionals.